dinahcoe/DingoBot/README.md

 # DingoBot

-DingoBot is a multi-purpose discord bot, with functions being updated intermittently.
+DingoBot is a multi-purpose Discord bot, with functions being updated intermittently.
 This is a pet project to increase familiarity with discord bot programmable capabilities.

 ## Getting Started